Will the Dolphins Have Holland in Indy?

 HOLLAND'S PENDING FREE AGENCY

 The last thing Holland wants to see for himself is what happened with center Connor Williams, who also was in a contract year (after arriving as a free agent) and sustained a nasty knee injury before he got his extension.
-With Williams' future uncertain as the offseason arrived, the Dolphins moved on and signed Aaron Brewer as his replacement before Williams signed with the Seattle Seahawks in the summer.
+With Williams' future uncertain as the offseason came, the Dolphins moved on and signed Aaron Brewer as his replacement before Williams signed with the Seattle Seahawks in the summer.

 Published |Modified